bola-de-gude-12/docs/Continia Document Capture/Business functionality/Documents and templates/Working with templates.md

 For most of the changes you make to the master template, a dialog box asks if you want to update all related templates accordingly.
 If you click **Yes**, all vendor templates based on the master template in the **PURCHASE** category inherit the changes you've made.

 > [!NOTE]
 > Unlike changes made in other sections of the master template, any changes that you make to the master template fields in the **Fields** section (step 6 of the guide above) are not pushed to the vendor templates that have already been created based on the master template.
-Only vendor templates created after such field configuration inherit the changes.
+Vendor templates created after these field changes inherit them automatically.

 ## To copy and create master templates